Oziomajnr/Ozioma-Personal-Website/blog/_posts/2019-10-07-my-top-5-favorite-software-engineering-podcasts.md

+---
+layout:	post
-# My top 5 favorite software engineering podcasts
+title:	"My top 5 favorite software engineering podcasts"
+date:	2019-10-07
+---

 Podcasts have become a big part of my daily routine for the past 3 months.